opuadm/Lebirun/readme.md

 ```
 ### After that, cd to the Lebirun directory and execute "make"
 ### And then you've compiled Lebirun.
 If you want to recompile with your changes, execute "make clean", and afterwards execute "make".
+### If you want, you can also run ./build.sh in the same directory where you placed Lebirun in.